Asymptotic Bayes-optimality under sparsity of some multiple testing procedures: Statistical model and asymptotic framework

-Note that in the case where $\sigma_0^2=0$, $H_{0i}$ corresponds to the point null hypothesis that $\mu_i=0$.
+Note that in the case where $\sigma_0^2=0$, $H_{0i}$ corresponds to the point null hypothesis that $\mu_i=0$, and $H_{Ai}$ says that $\mu_i \neq0$ [since under $H_{Ai}$ $P(\mu_i=0)=0)$].
+Thus this model can be used for simultaneously testing if the means of the $X_i$'s are zero or not.
 Allowing $\sigma_0^2>0$ greatly extends the scope of the applications of the proposed mixture model under sparsity.
 In many multiple testing problems it seems unrealistic to assume that the vast majority of effects are exactly equal to zero.
-E.g., in the context of locating genes influencing quantitative traits, it is typically assumed that a trait is influenced by many genes with very small effects, so called polygenes.
+For example, in the context of locating genes influencing quantitative traits, it is typically assumed that a trait is influenced by many genes with very small effects, so called polygenes.
 Such genes form a background, which can be modeled by the null component of the mixture.
-In this case the main purpose of statistical inference is the identification of a small number of significant ``outliers'', whose impact on the trait is substantially larger than that of the polygenes.
-These important ``outlying'' genes are modeled by the non-null component of the mixture.
+In this case the main purpose of statistical inference is the identification of a small number of significant ``outliers,'' whose impact on the trait is substantially larger than that of the polygenes.
+These important ``outlying'' genes are modeled by the nonnull component of the mixture.

-In the remaining part of the paper we will assume that the variance of $X_i$ under the null hypothesis, $\sigma^2$, is known.
-This assumption is often used in the literature on the asymptotic properties of multiple testing procedures (see e.g., \cite{Djin} or \cite{A}).
-However, in practical applications $\sigma$ is often unknown and needs to be estimated.
-In the case of a simple null hypothesis (i.e. when $\sigma^2_0=0$), $\sigma^2$ can be precisely estimated by using replicates of $X_i$.
-In the case where $\sigma^2_0>0$ the situation is more difficult, but $\sigma^2$ can still be estimated by pooling the information from all the test statistics and applying Empirical Bayes methods (see e.g., \cite{BGT}).
-Some discussion on the issue of estimating the parameters in sparse mixtures is provided in Section \ref{Disc}.

-\begin{rem}{\rm The proposed mixture model for $X_i$ is a specific example of the two-groups model, which was discussed in a wider nonparametric context e.g in \cite{ETST}, \cite{E}, \cite{GW2} and \cite{BGT}.
-Restricting attention to normal mixtures allows us to reduce the technical complexity of the proofs and to concentrate on the main aspects of the problem.
-We believe that similar results also hold in a substantially more general setting, e.g. when the normal distribution is replaced by another suitable scale distribution, with a large scale parameter under the alternative.} \end{rem}